Curriculum & Academics

 As of 2017, residents entering an anesthesiology program will experience Competence by Design (CBD)-based learning and assessment.
-Incoming cohorts of successfully matched applicants to NOSM’s Anesthesiology program will be entering into a CBD-based residency program and can expect this transition to be reflected in their training.
+Incoming cohorts of successfully matched applicants to NOSMU’s Anesthesiology program will be entering into a CBD-based residency program and can expect this transition to be reflected in their training.

-CBD will use time as a framework rather than the basis for progression, and it is not anticipated that the duration of training will change for the majority of trainees.
+It is not anticipated that the duration of training will change for the majority of trainees.
 Residency programs will be broken down into stages, and each stage will have a series of milestones based on required competencies.
 These milestones will create more targeted learning outcomes and involve more frequent, formative assessments within the clinical workplace to ensure residents are developing and receiving feedback on the skills they need.

-NOSM Anesthesiology eLearning Platform (eLP)
+NOSMU Anesthesiology eLearning Platform (eLP)

-Critical to moving toward an effective, competency based, distributed education program that keeps residents informed on their progress and connected to the program was the creation of the eLearning Platform.
-There are multiple aspects to this personalized webspace that includes schedules, resources, access to policies, databases and evaluations.
+Critical to moving toward an effective, competency-based, distributed education program that keeps residents informed on their progress and connected to the program was the creation of the eLearning Platform.
+There are multiple aspects to this personalized webspace that includes schedules, resources, access to policies, databases, and evaluations.
 But it is much more than that…

 - PARO: The Professional Association of Residents of Ontario